-- Go to Settings menu and click on Integrations
+- Go to the Settings menu and click on Extensions under Tools

-- Under External Integrations tab you can find Slack listed among the other extensions
+- You can find Slack listed among the other extensions

 - In the Slack Widget, click on the Add to Slack button

-- App will redirect you to Slack to grant us access to your workspace.
+- The app will redirect you to Slack to grant us access to your workspace.

 - Click the Allow button and return to Document360.
 You would see a success message in the place close to the Add to Slack button